 Vinyl Hero, 239 Cheung Sha Wan Road, Sham Shui Po, Kowloon, Hong Kong, 9841 7136

 This quirky records store and its resident cats are no strangers to local vinyl collectors.
 Spend hours combing through stacks of vinyl here, where you’ll discover a wide collection of music genres from jazz funk to city pop.
 We love that White Noise Records also holds live shows to support up-and-coming musicians.

 If you’re keen on exploring some local arts and crafts, follow quiet Pak Tin Street to the JCCAC.
 This multi-storey former housing estate has a courtyard in the middle and is best described as a multidisciplinary arts “village”.
 The charity-run space provides studios to the local arts community and is a great place to soak up the creative spirit.
 Visitors are welcome to stroll around at any time and, if you’re lucky, you’ll catch an exhibition day.

 Surprise!
 Sham Shui Po isn’t all about shopping and food.
 Discover some of Hong Kong’s ancient history at the Lei Cheng Uk Han Tomb, which was uncovered in 1955 during construction work and is believed to be from the Eastern Han dynasty ca. 25-220AD.
 The tomb can be seen behind glass panelling, and the exhibition hall next door is full of pottery and bronze artefacts excavated from the tomb.

-Video and all images property of Sassy Media Group.
-These images may not be reproduced without prior permission.
+Video property of Sassy Media Group.
+This content may not be reproduced without prior permission.